dtk/dtk-server/README.md

 More information about the dtk.config file can be found in [dtk.config.example](dtk.config.example)

 ### Bootstrap Method
-Run this command to spin up a Dtk Server instance, along with dtk-arbiter:
+Run this command to spin up the latest release of Dtk Server, along with dtk-arbiter:
 ```
 \curl -sSL https://getserver.dtk.io | bash -s /usr/share/docker/dtk
 ```